libxml-raku/LibXML-raku/docs/Document.md

 method internalSubset() returns LibXML::Dtd
 ```

-This rw accessor gets or sets the internal DTD for the document.
+Gets or sets the internal DTD for the document.

-*NOTE * Dtd nodes are no ordinary nodes in libxml2.
+*NOTE* Dtd nodes are no ordinary nodes in libxml2.
 The support for these nodes in LibXML is still limited.
 In particular one may not want use common node function on doctype declaration nodes!

 ### method setExternalSubset